Hiʻiaka

 In Hawaiian religion, Hiʻiaka is a daughter of Haumea and Kāne.

+Hiʻiakaikapoliopele is the Hawaiian patron goddess of hula dancers, chant, sorcery, and medicine.
+Born in Tahiti and brought by her sister to Hawaii Pelehonuamea, Hi'iaka is also known as the goddess of hula.
+She played a significant role in the story of Lohi'au, where she embarked on a dangerous journey to bring him to Pele.
+Throughout her quest, Hi'iaka discovered her powers as a healer of land, making it fertile and causing growth.
+She also defeated many monsters and faced various challenges with the help of companions and gifts from Pele.
+In the end, after Pele destroyed Hi'iaka's sacred forest and lover, Lohi'au was given the choice of who to be with, resulting in different versions of the legend's conclusion.
+Hiʻiaka had multiple sisters, and together they represented various aspects of nature and life in Hawaii.

 Attributes and history

 Hiʻiaka is the patron goddess of hula dancers, chant, sorcery, and medicine.
 Owls are her messengers and are sacred to her.
 Conceived in Tahiti, Hiʻiaka was carried in the form of an egg to Hawaiʻi by her sister Pele, who kept the egg with her at all times to incubate it.
 Thus, the name "Hiʻiaka" means "carried egg," as "hiʻi" means to hold or carry in the arms (as a child) and "aka" means "embryo."
 Hiʻiaka's full name, Hiʻiaka-i-ka-poli-o-Pele, also refers to the story as it translates as "Hiʻiaka in the bosom of Pele."
 Her family line is called Hiʻiaka, and they take on the task of bearing the clouds, providing rain, thunder, and lightning, variously produced by storms and by Pele's volcanoes.
 Hiʻiaka lived in a grove of lehua trees which are sacred to her where she spent her days dancing with the forest spirits.
 Hiʻiaka is Pele's favorite and most loyal sister, although they also have their differences.
 Hiʻiaka was the first god of the Pele family born in Hawaiʻi.